meshmakers/octo-tools/docs/developerGuide/gettingStarted/intro.md

-# Octo Mesh getting started
+# OctoMesh getting started

 Transforming data into value.

-Octo Mesh revolutionizes the way companies exchange data between software applications by providing both connectivity and intelligent data mapping and transformation capabilities.
-Octo Mesh solves the challenges of data incompatibility, connectivity and mapping, enabling seamless and efficient data exchange.
-Octo Mesh accompanies organizations on their digital transformation journey with optimized connections and couplings, strong security measures and an intuitive user interface.
+OctoMesh revolutionizes the way companies exchange data between software applications by providing both connectivity and intelligent data mapping and transformation capabilities.
+OctoMesh solves the challenges of data incompatibility, connectivity and mapping, enabling seamless and efficient data exchange.
+OctoMesh accompanies organizations on their digital transformation journey with optimized connections and couplings, strong security measures and an intuitive user interface.
 Companies are thus discovering the full potential of their data and promoting innovation, efficiency and well-founded decisions in today's data-driven world.

 ## Setting up development environment